-- When using images from the web that have copyright or watermark marks, never erase them;
+- Keep Watermarks: When using images from the web that have copyright or watermark marks, never erase them;

 If you receive a copyright infringement warning, you will have to wait 3 months before it disappears.
 If you are sure you are without fault, then be ready to file an appeal.
 Do not spam the administration with letters - fill out the form once and wait for a response.
 If you are refused, you can re-apply only after 60 days.

-If the warning is related to copyright, then there are three options:
+If the warning is related to copyright, then there are four options:

 - Strike disappears by itself after 90 days, but only if you take a course on Youtube copyright;